Elliptic complex on the Grassmannian of oriented 2-planes: Introduction

 \section{Introduction}

-Let $M$ be a manifold of dimension $2n\ge6$.
-A parabolic conformally symplectic structure (or PCS-structure for short) of Grassmannian type on $M$ is a Grassmannian structure with auxiliary vector bundles $E,F$ of rank $2,n$, respectively, together with a conformally symplectic structure which is Hermitian in the Grassmannian sense.
-This geometric structure is equivalent to $\G_0:=\GL^+(2,\R)\times\SO(n)$-structure on $M$ which satisfies some integrability condition.
+A parabolic conformally symplectic structure (or PCS-structure for short) of Grassmannian type on a manifold $M$ of dimension $2n\ge6$ is a Grassmannian structure with auxiliary (oriented) vector bundles $E$ and $F$ of rank $2$ and $n$, respectively, together with a conformally symplectic structure which is Hermitian in the Grassmannian sense, see Section \ref{section PACS structures of GT}.
+In particular, there is an isomorphism $TM\cong E^\ast\otimes F$ and a conformal class of (positive definite) bundle metrics on $F$.
+This geometric structure is equivalent to $\G_0:=\GL^+(2,\R)\times\SO(n)$-structure which satisfies some integrability condition.
 It turns out that there is a canonical compatible linear connection on $TM$ which can be equivalently viewed as a principal connection on the $\G_0$-structure.
-If the $\G_0$-structure lifts to a $\tilde\G_0:=\GL^+(2,\R)\times\Spin(n)$-structure $\tilde\cG_0\ra M$, then the principal connection lifts to a principal connection on the $\tilde\G_0$-structure and thus it induces a covariant derivative $\tilde\nabla$ on any associated vector bundle.
+If the $\G_0$-structure lifts to a $\tilde\G_0:=\GL^+(2,\R)\times\Spin(n)$-structure $\tilde\cG_0\ra M$, then the principal connection lifts (in a unique way) to a principal connection on the $\tilde\G_0$-structure and thus, it induces a covariant derivative $\tilde\nabla$ on any associated vector bundle.

-There is a linear, first order differential operator called the 2-\textit{Dirac operator} which is natural to the geometric structure.
-It is invariantly defined by